L4TN/L4TN/README.md

 ## Technologies and Frameworks that i am currently studying 💻

   - Python, Angular and Typescript/Javascript
-  - C# .NET Azure Cloud (Azure DevOps, AZ900)
+  - C# .NET and Azure
-  - Git and Makefile
-  - DevExpress and Nebular
+  - Git, DevExpress and Nebular

 ## Some facts about me 👨🏻‍💻

-- I love to know new things, work in groups and get new experiences, I want to work outside Brazil, to improve my English and meet new cultures, people and have new experiences. 😄
+- I love to know new things, work in groups and get new experiences.
+I want to work around the world, improving my English and meet new cultures, people and have new experiences. 😄
-- I'm studying Computer Science at CS50 MIT,  because i believe that the basis is key to mastering skills. 💻
+- I like coding interviews questions about Data Structures and Algorithm Analysis because i believe that the basis is key to mastering skills. 💻
-- I like coding interviews questions about Data Structures and Algorithm Analysis.
-- I love Sci-Fi, like Blade Runner, Foundation, Dune, Issac Asimov books etc.
+- I really appreciate Sci-Fi, like Blade Runner, Foundation, Dune, Cyberpunk, and above all, Solarpunk.
 - I love RPG Tabletop like DnD and Call of Cthulhu. 🎲